-The series of annual stratified-random trawl surveys initiated in 1988 was continued in 2006.
-In July-August 212 research trawl hauls were made in the major parts of the distribution area of the West Greenland shrimp stock, including areas in Subarea 0 and the inshore areas in Disko Bay and Vaigat.
+The series of annual stratified trawl surveys, initiated in 1988 and converted to a semi-systematic design in 1999, was continued in 2008.
+In July-August 2008 205 research trawl hauls were made throughout the distribution area of the West Greenland shrimp stock, including areas in Subarea 0 and the inshore areas in Disko Bay and Vaigat.

 The survey biomass indices indicated a fairly stable stock size from 1988 to 1997.
 Survey estimates of total biomass of Northern shrimp off West Greenland showed little variation over the initial ten-year period, but after a comparatively low estimate of 178 000 tons in 1997 the biomass increased steadily to 598 000 tons in 2003.

-This record high value was followed by continuous decline to 350 000 tons in 2007.
-The decline in total biomass observed since 2003 occurred predominantly the in offshore area off southwest Greenland.
+This peak value was followed by unbroken decline to 350 000 tons in 2007 and a further abrupt decline, by 20%, in 2008.
+The decline in total biomass observed since 2003 occurred predominantly in the southern part of the west Greenland shrimp grounds; indices of the location and distribution of the survey biomass show that the distribution has contracted since 2001-3 and moved northward since 1999.
+Fishing effort in 2008 in the southernmost part of the West Greenland grounds was almost nil.

-Numbers for shrimp at age 2 from the research trawl survey peaked in 2001, but have since continually decreased, have been below average since 2003, and in 2007 have reached a record low, at about 7% of the 2001 peak and 15% of the series mean.
-Prospects for recruitment to the fishable stock are bleak.
+Numbers of age-2 shrimps from the research trawl survey peaked in 2001, but then continually decreased and in 2007 reached a record low, at about 7% of the 2001 peak.
+An increase in this index of future recruitment in the 2008 survey, to 27% of the peak value, is not expected to affect recruitment before 2010-2011, and recruitment to the fishable stock in the near future is expected to correspond to the low age-2 numbers seen in the 2005-2007 surveys.